 After a positive response, she began to develop what is now known as Bamboo-Fusion massage, an entire massage routine that uses bamboo and rattan pieces of different sizes.
 She describes the treatment as exotic and luxurious.
 The series is now approved by the NCBTMB and has been taught to many practitioners across the country and overseas.

 “While doing traditional massage, I experienced pain in my thumbs and wrists after only two months of opening my business,” Cecilia says in a statement to Massage Therapy.
 “The Bamboo-Fusion technique allows you to easily adjust the pressure, making deep-tissue work easy.
 I can effectively palpate using the bamboo and am able to easily locate muscle tension and treat trigger points.
 Using bamboo is now like a continuation of my fingers.
 There is also a beautiful quality to the material; it has a luxurious feeling and both you and the clients feel very energized and revitalized, but also relaxed.
 Aesthetically, I’ve also noticed that the skin actually becomes more supple.”

-Bambu Batu would love to hear from those who have had a bamboo massage!
+We would love to hear from those who have had a bamboo massage.
 What was your experience like?
 How does it compare to traditional deep tissue work?
-Who are your favorite practitioners on the Central Coast?
+Who are your favorite practitioners?

 Traditional healers, especially in the Far East, have long been aware of bamboo’s nutraceutical properties.
 Bamboo leaves, high in silica, make a delicious, therapeutic tea.
 Fresh bamboo shoots, common in Asian cuisine, are also packed with vitamins and minerals.
 And Chinese medicine makes use of all these beneficial properties.